aragon/aragon-wiki/docs/videos/running_all_devs.md

   - bcc guest participants from “Agenda + Guest Participants for [date]” email.
   - Include in email:
     - Unique link to Jitsi channel.
-    - Link to the agenda.
+    - Link to the draft notes file created in Step 1.

 Open Youtube and copy the Livestream key.
  - Creator Studio -> Livestreaming -> Stream now -> Stream name/key.